electricpipelines/barq/README.md

 # Dabarqus

-**Dabarqus** &ndash; Dabarqus is a stand alone application that implements a complete RAG solution.
+**Dabarqus** is a stand alone application that implements a complete RAG solution.
 It is designed to be easy to use and easy to integrate with your existing applications.
 Dabarqus includes a REST API, a command-line interface, and an admin dashboard.

 ## Why Create Dabarqus